leiwang2016/CarND-Vehicle-Detection/README.md

 ### Discussion

-#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
+#### Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+In this project, I build classifier using HOG features.
+Using SVM classifier, I was able to get about 98% accuracy.
+However, looking at output videos, we can see that there is still some inaccuracies happening.
+For example, sometimes the classifier will label tree/road side as vehicle.
+Since both training and test set gives about similar accuracy, this is likely due to underfitting.
+In the future, I can try to add in color features in the classifier.

+Another challenge I got building the classifier is the output bounding boxes sometimes only selects a part of the vehicle.
+So it doesn't give as accurate location information for the vehicle.
+This could be an issue when implementing the pipeline in real life self-driving car, where accurate location information is critical.
+Since the searching algorithm does not reward/penalize bounding box location accuracy, this is one big limitation in this algorithm.
+In the future, I would like to try implementing an algorithm with multi-dimensional output, including both classifier output and bounding box locations.

+One additional limitation is the speed of inference.
+Since the algorithm involves searching for multiple bounding boxes sequentially for each frame, this makes it infeasible to do real-time self-driving.
+An algorithm that allows searching for multiple bounding boxes at the same time will help speed up the inference process.